• Skip to primary navigation

 • Then add the wet ingredients to the dry, and mix until just incorporated.
 Fold about ¾ of the white chocolate chips into the batter.
 Save the remainder of the chips for the top of the cake.

-• Toss the container of raspberries in 1 tbsp. of all-purpose flour.
+• Toss the container of raspberries in about 1 tbsp. of all-purpose flour.
 Gently fold in raspberries to the batter until evenly distributed.
 Pour batter into the loaf pan and top with remaining chocolate chips.

 • Bake for about 60 -75 minutes or until a toothpick is inserted and comes out clean.
 Allow to cool before removing from pan and slicing.